core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For each group, the Group Prefix is constant over time and is uniquely defined in the set of all the groups associated with the same Group Manager.
 The choice of the Group Prefix for a given group's Security Context is application specific.
 The size of the Group Prefix directly impact on the maximum number of distinct groups under the same Group Manager.

-The Group Epoch is set to 0 upon the group's initialization, and is incremented by 1 each time new keying material, together with a new Gid, is distributed to the group in order to establish a new Security Context (see {{sec-group-key-management}}).
+The Group Epoch is set to 0 upon the group's initialization, and is incremented by 1 each time new keying material, together with a new Gid, is distributed to the group in order to establish a new Security Context.

 As an example, a 3-byte Gid can be composed of: i) a 1-byte Group Prefix '0xb1' interpreted as a raw byte string; and ii) a 2-byte Group Epoch interpreted as an unsigned integer ranging from 0 to 65535.
 Then, after having established the Common Context 61532 times in the group, its Gid will assume value '0xb1f05c'.

-Using an immutable Group Prefix for a group with a Group Manager that cannot reassign Gid values (see {{sec-group-key-management}}) limits the total number of rekeying instances.
+Using an immutable Group Prefix for a group with a Group Manager that cannot reassign Gid values limits the total number of rekeying instances.
 With a Group Manager that does reassign Gid values, it limits the maximum active number of rekeying instances that a CoAP observation {{RFC7641}} can persist through.
 In either case, the group epoch size needs to be chosen depending on the expected rate of rekeying instances.

 As discussed in {{ssec-gid-collision}}, if endpoints are deployed in multiple groups managed by different non-synchronized Group Managers, it is possible that Group Identifiers of different groups coincide at some point in time.
 In this case, a recipient has to handle coinciding Group Identifiers, and has to try using different Security Contexts to process an incoming message, until the right one is found and the message is correctly verified.
 Therefore, it is favorable that Group Identifiers from different Group Managers have a size that result in a small probability of collision.
 How small this probability should be is up to system designers.